LionelDraghi/bbt/README.md

 ## Main characteristics

+### Write once

-### Specification is the only source of truth
+Specification is the only source of truth, and you won't have to re-write it.

-bbt most interesting feature is that the above scenario (that is *specification*) is directly executable : there is no intermediate representation, no more or less complete translation into code, no use of a shell"ish" language, no duplication of the original source at all.
+This is bbt most interesting feature : there is no intermediate representation, no translation into code, no use of a shell"ish" language, no duplication of the original source at all.

-Just simple and readable English sentences, that may be written by non-coders.

-As bbt is reading only specifics line in the specification, the rest of the file is yours : you can give as much context as you want, using all Markdown (and Markdown extensions) possibilities, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).
+With two main consequences :
+1. writing those tests is a matter of minutes,
+2. there is no more place for a discrepancy between documentation and tests.

-Alternative tools exists, refer to [my quick overview of some comparable tools](docs/comparables.md), but as far as i know, **bbt is the only one to provide such a direct "run the doc" approach**.
+Alternative tools exists, some are mentioned in [my quick overview of some comparable tools](docs/comparables.md), but as far as i know, **bbt is the only one to provide such a direct "run the doc" approach**.

-### Tests are easy to write
+### Tests are easy to write... and read

 bbt uses a limited english subset, with a vocabulary dedicated to test with keywords like *run*, *output*, *contains*, etc.

+But this limited english subset do not come at the cost of readability or expressiveness :
+- you can write real, readable English sentences, so that it's impossible to guess that the text is contrained by rules ;
+- and as bbt is reading only specifics line in the specification, the rest of the file is yours : you can give as much context as you want, using all Markdown (and Markdown extensions) possibilities, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).

-Although simple, you don't have to learn this language by heart, you may ask for a template by running `bbt -ct` (or --create_template), and ask for the complete grammar with `bbt -lg` (or --list_grammar).
+Although simple, you don't have to learn this subset by heart, you may ask for a template by running `bbt -ct` (or --create_template), and ask for the complete grammar with `bbt -lg` (or --list_grammar).

+Another consequence of that simple model is that the scenarios may be written by non-coders

 ### Tests are easy to run